 Chapter 13

-How to write and present actionable UX research reports
+How to write and present effective UX research reports

 Regardless of how thorough or valuable your user research is, it quickly becomes meaningless if you’re unable to succinctly put it together and present it in a digestible UX research report.